cortside/cortside.domainevent/README.md

       - Listen - off
   - a subscription to topic.TestEvent named subscription.TestEvent
     - The "Forward To" setting for this subscription needs to be set to queue.TestReceive

+## Outbox Pattern using Cortside.DomainEvent.EntityFramework

+todo:
+* will probably want to set deduplication at the message broker since same messageId will be used
+*